The 30 Most Famous Photographers (And What We Can Learn from Them)

 So remember:

 Tell a story with your portraits.
-And the more of a personal connection you can bring to the photo, the better.
+The more personal connection you can create in your photo, the more impactful it will be.

-Annie Leibovitz currently teaches a Masterclass on photography.
+Annie Leibovitz currently teaches a Masterclass on photography, where she shares insights into her creative process and techniques.

 2. Ansel Adams